dsmsuite/dsmsuite.github.io/user_guide_dotnet.md

 | AssemblyDirectory | Directory where assemblies to be analyzed have been located.                   |
 | ExternalNames     | Namespace which start with these names will be ignored when finding relations. |
 | OutputFilename    | Filename with dsi extension to which results will be written.                  |

-## Command line

-Use the following command:

-DsmSuite.Analyzer.DotNet.exe AnalyzerSettings.xml

-If the setting file does not exist a default one will be created.

 ## AnalyzerSettings.xml example